ZhgChg.Li

 Principles

-Code is meant to be read by humans; avoid over-designing.
+• Code is meant to be read by people; avoid Over Designing

-If the scope is controllable or no other situations can occur, continuing to break it down further can be considered Over Designed.
+• If the scope is controllable or no other scenarios can occur, continuing to break it down further can be considered Over Designed.

-Use more applications, less invention; Design Patterns have been in the software design field for decades, and the scenarios they consider are definitely more complete than creating a new architecture from scratch.
+• Use patterns more, invent less; Design Patterns have been in software design for decades, and the scenarios they consider are definitely more complete than creating a new architecture from scratch.

-If you don’t understand Design Patterns, you can learn them, but if it’s a framework you created yourself, it’s harder to convince others to learn it.
-Because even if they learn it, it might only apply to that specific case, so it won’t become common sense.
+• If you don’t understand Design Patterns, you can learn them.
+But if it’s a structure you created yourself, it’s harder to convince others to learn it because it might only apply to that specific case.
+It wouldn’t be considered common sense.

-Code duplication does not necessarily mean bad code.
-Overemphasizing encapsulation can lead to overdesign.
-As mentioned earlier, code is meant to be read by humans, so as long as it is readable with low coupling and high cohesion, it is good code.
+• Code duplication does not necessarily mean bad code.
+Overemphasizing encapsulation can lead to over-design.
+As mentioned earlier, code is meant to be read by people, so as long as it is readable and has low coupling with high cohesion, it is good code.

-Do not arbitrarily alter the pattern.
-The original design always has its reasoning, and random changes may cause issues in certain scenarios.
+• Do not drastically alter the Pattern; the original design always has its reason.
+Randomly changing it may cause issues in certain scenarios.

-Once you start taking detours, you’ll only go further off track, and the code will become messier.
+• Once you start taking detours, you’ll only go further off course, and the code will become messier and messier.

 inspired by @saiday